hasanmoudud/geocompr/main.md

 raster::extract(elev, data.frame(x = 0.1, y = 0.1))
 ```

-It is convenient that both functions also accept objects of class `SpatialObjects` and `sf`.
+It is convenient that both functions also accept objects of class `Spatial* Objects`.
 Raster objects can also be subset with another raster object, as illustrated in Figure \@ref(fig:raster-subset) (left panel) and demonstrated in the code chunk below: